 Safe place is positive exercise to help people access positive memory networks.
-We will create a space that is calm and safe.
-This is done using all senses to create this.
-This exercise done by imagining such a place that can be an actual place or it can imagine being.
+We will create a safe or calm place and use your senses to bring it to life.
+During this exercise you will imagine a safe or calm place.
+This can be a place you have been to or you can imagine being.

+Some people choose a place in nature and some choose a place they create in their mind.
 People can add or subtract things from this place to make it calmer or safer.

-We encourage people to use all of their senses to makethe dafe calm place as vivid as possible.
-Eventually this with a representative word that will act as a safe cue word.
+We encourage people to use all of their senses to make this place very vivid.
+Eventually we will pair the place with a word that best represents it and this will be a safe cue word.